cobrowseio/cobrowse-docs-gitbook/sdk-installation/macos.md

 {% endtab %}
 {% endtabs %}

-_Important: Do this in your `application:didFinishLaunchingWithOptions:` implementation to make sure your device shows up in your dashboard right away._

 ### Add your License Key

 Please register an account and generate your free License Key at [https://cobrowse.io/dashboard/settings](https://cobrowse.io/dashboard/settings).